NickSanft/SinglePageWebsitePortfolio/README.md

 This is the actual code behind my website - https://nick.sanft.com/

+This was a project to have a full portfolio website all contained within a single Python script.

 ## Use

 - Download this and run website.py to generate the base website_data.json file.